rangle/ngCourse2/handout/features/es6.md

-# ECMAScript 2015 (ES6)
+# ES6

 JavaScript was created in 1995, but the language is still thriving today.
-There are subsets, supersets, current versions and the latest version, ECMAScript 2015, that brings a lot of new features.
+There are subsets, supersets, current versions and the latest version ES6 that brings a lot of new features.

 Some of the highlights:

 - Classes
-- Arrow Function
+- Arrow Functions
-- Template String
+- Template Strings
 - Inheritance
-- Constants and Block Scoped Variable
+- Constants and Block Scoped Variables
 - Spread and Rest operators
 - Destructuring
-- Module
+- Modules